NY protesters reject plea for hiatus despite police slayings

+Since Saturday, some activists have woven protests against the killings of officers Rafael Ramos, 40, and Wenjian Liu, 32, into their rallies and vigils.

+Answer Coalition, organizers of a march on 5th Avenue in midtown Manhattan, said a “peaceful protest against police violence” would continue as planned.
+“The mayor’s call for a suspension of democracy and the exercise of free speech rights in the face of ongoing injustice is outrageous.”

-The killings have also intensified friction between City Hall, the police department and reformers who voted for de Blasio, a liberal Democrat, last year.
+The point-blank shootings of Ramos and Liu have intensified friction between City Hall, the police department and reformers who voted for de Blasio, a liberal Democrat, last year.

 Protests against the use of excessive force by police have been held across the United States, reigniting a bitter debate about how American police forces treat non-white citizens that has drawn in President Barack Obama and his attorney general, Eric Holder.